VityaSchel/lufin/README.md

       - files up to 50 MB can be stored at most for 150 days
       - files up to 100 megabytes can be stored at most 50 days
       - files over 100 megabytes cannot be stored
-    - This limitation is enforced for sum size of all files within one page.
-These limits don’t prevent an abuser from creating several pages and uploading several big files
+    - This limitation is enforced for sum size of all files within one page, these limits don’t prevent an abuser from creating several pages and uploading several big files
     - It’s not recommended to set limit more than 100 MB because chunking is not supported
     - If you use Cloudflare free tier, they will limit your uploads to 100 MB anyway
-16. Set up a regular job for cleaning up expired pages to automaticall run `bun /path/to/lufin/backend/src/jobs/cleanup-expired-pages.ts`
+16. Set up a regular job for cleaning up expired pages to automaticall run `bun /path/to/lufin/backend/src/jobs/cleanup-expired-pages.ts` command
     - One way is to use [Cron](https://en.wikipedia.org/wiki/Cron) which comes with most linux installations
       - add `0 * * * * /home/youruser/.bun/bin/bun --env-file=/var/www/lufin/backend/.env /var/www/lufin/backend/src/jobs/cleanup-expired-pages.ts` to the crontab, see [crontab.guru](https://crontab.guru/#0_*_*_*_*) to adjust frequency
 17. Set up a system daemon that will run backend (command `bun start` in the /path/to/lufin/backend directory)
     - One way is to use [systemd](https://en.wikipedia.org/wiki/Systemd) which comes with most linux installations
       - For example service config see [contrib/systemd-lufin-backend.service](./contrib/systemd-lufin-backend.service)